 Categories: Civil Engineering, Undergradute

-Over budget, behind schedule and causing concern at every turn, does High Speed 2 have a future?
+Over budget, behind schedule and causing concern at every turn, does High Speed 2 or HS2 as its commonly known, have a future?

-HS2 is one of the most exciting and demanding projects in Europe.
-The new high-speed train line is designed to provide reliable, frequent and fast connections between eight out of the ten most prominent cities in Britain: Glasgow, Edinburgh, Sheffield, Liverpool, Manchester, Leeds, London, and Birmingham.
+HS2 is one of the most exciting and demanding civil engineering projects in Europe.
+The new HS2 route train line is designed to provide reliable, frequent, and fast connections between eight out of the ten most prominent cities in Britain: Glasgow, Edinburgh, Sheffield, Liverpool, Manchester, Leeds, London, and Birmingham.

 Many students study Civil Engineering courses because they dream about working on projects like this.
 However, with several roadblocks along the way, many people are wondering whether HS2 will be a civil engineering success.